Emanuel Pogatetz: Hannover 96

 On 2 June 2010, he signed for Hannover 96 on a three-year contract making his debut on 21 August in a 2–1 home win against Eintracht Frankfurt.

 Wolfsburg

 On 20 June 2012, Pogatetz signed for VfL Wolfsburg.
-He made his debut on 18 August 2012 in a 5–0 away win at FC Schönberg 95, assisting the fourth goal by Bas Dost.
+He made his debut on 18 August 2012 in a 5–0 away win at Schönberg 95, assisting the fourth goal by Bas Dost.

 West Ham United (loan)

 On 28 January 2013, Pogatetz signed, on loan until the end of the season, with West Ham United.
 His West Ham debut came on 2 February in a 1–0 home win against Swansea City when he came on as a 90th-minute substitute for Kevin Nolan.
 He played five more times, before returning to Wolfsburg.

 1. FC Nürnberg

 On 2 July 2013, Pogatetz signed with 1.
 FC Nürnberg in a swap deal that saw Timm Klose go to Wolfsburg.
 He made 23 league appearances for the side, scoring once.